 Knowing when to fight for a relationship and when to give up is a crucial skill.
 However, keep in mind, it’s important to discern when a challenge can be overcome through communication and effort and when it may be better to break free for the well-being of both partners.

 - Most couples have arguments and conflicts and have, at one point in their relationship, had the thought, “Every time we fight I want to break up.”

 - Poor communication, criticism, mismanagement of finances, habits of your partner, and differences in expectations around intimacy can be a few reasons why couples fight

 - Communication is the key to conflict resolution in a relationship

 - Taking time outs, being a good listener, focusing on what can be solved, learning repair attempts, requesting rather than complaining, using ‘I’ statements, and asking for what you need are a few ways how you can stop the cycle of fighting in a relationship

 As important as the ‘why’ of it is, knowing the ‘how’ of dealing with conflict when it arises is even more important for preventing it from turning into a vicious cycle.
-You should discuss it with your partner or explore it together with the help of mental health professional.
-I hope this piece gave you some insight on the why as well as how to stop the cycle of fighting in a relationship.
+You should discuss it with your partner or explore it together with the help of a mental health professional.
+I hope this piece gave you some insight on why as well as how to stop the cycle of fighting in a relationship.